gching/wit_ruby/README.md

     $ session = client.session

-As of 0.0.2, only sending a message, getting message information and intent specific calls are implemented.

-## Message

-To send a specific message, use the saved session to send a given string as a parameter.

-    $ results = session.send_message("Your Message")

-To get a specific messages information from the wit.ai, pass in the message's ID and use the method below.

-    $ results = session.get_message("Message ID")

-## Intent

-To get a list of intents in the specific instance over at wit.ai.

-    $ ## Array of all intents used.
-    $ results = session.get_intents

-To get a specific intent information, pass in it's ID or name.

-    $ ## Specific intent information.
-    $ results = session.get_intents("Intent ID or Name")

 ## Result

-Every method returns a class wrapper corresponding specifically to that result.
+Every method returns a class wrapper corresponding specifically to the results pertaining to it.
 The superclass that is inherited (Wit::REST::Result) allows for you to easily access the results of the API call.
 The results is converted to a hash and is saved in this result class.
 You can call methods on it and if it matches the result's hash, it will return it's value.
 For example,

     $ ## results.hash = {"a" => "b"}
     $ results.a
-    $  => "b"
+    $ = "b"

+Every direct result returned from each method call defined from the session will be refreshable.

+## JSON Specific Calls

+Methods that require JSON for the API calls will be generated through use of the class Wit::REST::BodyJson.
+BodyJson inherits from OpenStruct and will assist in providing properly formatted JSON for the methods.

+Depending on the data needed, certain methods are provided.
+For example:

+    $ ## First instantiate.
+    $ new_body = Wit::REST::BodyJson.new
+    $ ## Adding an ID and doc parameter
+    $ new_body.id = "Some ID"
+    $ new_body.doc = "Some doc"
+    $ ## Adding value and expression.
+    $ new_body.add_value("Some value", "possible expressions that--", "--that can be added to this value")
+    $ new_body.add_expression("Some existing value", "possible expressions that--", "--that can be added to this value")

+## Message

+To send a specific message, use the saved session to send a given string as a parameter.

+    $ session.send_message("Your Message")

+To get a specific messages information from the wit.ai, pass in the message's ID and use the method below.

+    $ session.get_message("Message ID")

+## Intent

+To get a list of intents in the specific instance over at wit.ai.

+    $ session.get_intents

+To get a specific intent information, pass in it's ID or name.

+    $ session.get_intents("Intent ID or Name")

+## Entities

+To get a list of entities for this instance.

+    $ session.get_entities

+To get a specific entity, pass it in's ID

+    $ session.get_entities("Entity ID")

+To create and update entities, methods require a Wit::REST::BodyJson object with an id defined and optional doc, values and expressions defined.

+    $ ## New entity
+    $ new_entity = Wit::REST::BodyJson.new(id: "some id")
+    $ session.create_entity(new_entity)
+    $ ## Update it with a new doc parameter
+    $ new_entity.doc = "some doc"
+    $
+TODO

+Deleting the entity requires the passing of it's ID

+    $ session.delete_entity("some entity id")

+## Values

+To create a new value, a Wit::REST::BodyJson object needs to be created with the ID of the entity and new value.

+    $ value_create = Wit::REST::BodyJson.new(id: "entity for new value")
+    $ value_create.add_value("some new value")
+    $ session.add_value(value_create)

+To delete, require the passing of the entity id and value name.

+    $ session.delete

 ## Contributing